Food Talks & Workshops

 Price: Free

-South Sea Collective is a collective of artists in collaboration with Natalia Tan and Akai Chew working across seas and borders seeking, unveiling, and threading connections across communities and peoples over the lands and seas.
+A collective of artists working across borders to seek, unveil, and thread connections across communities and peoples over the lands and seas.

 Other fascinating stories & events…